SHARE

 You can also use your resume to build your LinkedIn profile.
 Simply use your resume to fill in the profile fields so that your work history, education, and experience in your LinkedIn profile match your resume.

-Building the Perfect Data Analyst Resume
+Summary For Data Analyst Resume Creation

 Building a data analyst resume can be intimidating for both new and experienced analysts.
 You might have had a resume for past jobs but did not know how to tailor your resume for a data analysis position.
 Alternatively, you might have worked in data analysis but were at a loss at updating your resume to apply for senior-level positions.